iantanzy/agentic-ai-workshop/website/lab3.md

 ## Test and deploy the GFM Back Office Agent

-1. In the preview window on the right, test with the following query, using the IBAN yoy have been assigned:
+1. In the preview window on the right, test with the following query, using the IBAN you have been assigned:
   ```
   I want to request an overdraft of 1000 EURO for my account IBAN
   DE89320895326389021994